 A spokesman for HellermannTyton declined to comment on the amount of funds sought.

 The proceeds will be used to reduce leverage, for general working capital purposes and to provide capital for potential “bolt-on acquisitions,” the statement said.
-Goldman Sachs Group Inc. (GS), JPMorgan Chase & Co., and Numis Securities Ltd. are managing the sale, which will be completed by the end of March.
+Goldman Sachs Group Inc. (GS:US), JPMorgan Chase & Co., and Numis Securities Ltd. are managing the sale, which will be completed by the end of March.

 HellermannTyton management owns about 6 percent of the company while Doughty Hanson owns about 94 percent, according to a term sheet obtained by Bloomberg News.